 Rahul Karan Reddy

-Rahul Karan Reddy is a Senior Research Associate at Organisation for Research on China and Asia (ORCA).
+Rahul Karan Reddy is Senior Research Associate at Organisation for Research on China and Asia (ORCA).
 He works on domestic Chinese politics and trade, producing data-driven research in the form of reports, dashboards and digital media.
-He is the author of ‘Islands on the Rocks’, a monograph about the Senkaku/Diaoyu island dispute between China and Japan.
-Rahul was previously a research analyst at the Chennai Center for China Studies (C3S).
-He is the creator of the India-China Trade dashboard and the Chinese Provincial Development Indicators dashboard.
-His work has been published in The Diplomat, East Asia Forum, ISDP & Tokyo Review, among others.
-He can be reached via email at [email protected] and @RahulKaranRedd1 on Twitter.
+He is the author of ‘Islands on the Rocks’, a monograph on the Senkaku/Diaoyu island dispute between China and Japan.
+He is the creator of the India-China Trade dashboard, the Chinese Provincial Development Indicators dashboard and co-lead for the project ‘Episodes of India-China Exchanges: Modern Bridges and Resonant Connections’.
+He is co-convenor of ORCA’s annual conference, the Global Conference on New Sinology (GCNS) and co-editor of ORCA’s daily newsletter, Conversations in Chinese Media (CiCM).
+He was previously a Research Analyst at the Chennai Center for China Studies (C3S), working on China’s foreign policy and domestic politics.
+His work has been published in The Diplomat, 9 Dash Line, East Asia Forum, ISDP & Tokyo Review, among others.
+He is also the Director of ORCA Consultancy.